mtrkss/arch-compat-tutorial/Tutorial.md

 sudo service dbus enable
 sudo service dbus start
 ```
-If you had archlinux-pacman installed, remove it using `sudo pkg rem archlinux-pacman`
+If you had archlinux-pacman installed, remove it using `sudo pkg rem archlinux-pacman`,
 Same with archlinux-keyring.
-After that, copy the `pacman.conf` from this repo into `/usr/local/etc/pacman.conf`, [generate a mirrorlist](https://archlinux.org/mirrorlist) and drop it into `/usr/local/etc/pacman.d/mirrorlist` *(Don't forget to uncomment some mirrors!)*

 # Setting up the chroot (part 1)
 [download the bootstrap](https://geo.mirror.pkgbuild.com/iso/latest/archlinux-bootstrap-x86_64.tar.gz) and extract it into /compat/archlinux.